ony-boom/mms/README.md

 It allowed managing and playing a personal music collection directly in the browser.

 The project was primarily a **learning exercise** in building both client and server components for music playback.
-However, the server component does not follow existing standards (such as the Subsonic API) and was only designed for **local use**.
+However, the server component does not follow existing standards (such as the Subsonic API) and was only designed for * *local use**.

-## Why Archived?
+## Why unmaintained?

 After experimenting with MMS, I decided not to continue development and instead use existing, feature-rich music servers such as:

 * [Gonic](https://github.com/sentriz/gonic)
 * [Navidrome](https://www.navidrome.org/)